ImJeevesh/imjeevesh/README.md

  ### Hi there 👋

 I am Jeevesh Rawat.
-Full Stack Developer with around 7 years of related experience, a wide range of programming languages and utilities.
+A Full Stack Developer with around 7 years of related experience, a wide range of programming languages and utilities.
 Knowledge of frontend and backend development and collaborative team player with excellent technical abilities.
 Experience in e-commerce, enterprise and high-performance web technologies.

-- 💼  Senior Software Engineer at [EPAM Systems](https://www.epam.com/)
+- 💼  &nbsp; Senior Software Engineer at [EPAM Systems](https://www.epam.com/)
-- 🔭  Currently working on Angular and Node.
+- 🔭  &nbsp; Currently working on Angular and Node.
-- 🌱  Learning Rust, although wish I could devote more time into it. 😢
+- 🌱  &nbsp; Learning Rust, although wish I could devote more time into it. 😢

-### 📫 How to reach me:
+### 📫 &nbsp; How to reach me:
 [![][b-linkedin]](https://www.linkedin.com/in/jeeveshrawat)
 [![][b-instagram]](https://www.instagram.com/imjeevesh)
 [![][b-gmail]](mailto:jrawat2009@gmail.com)

-### 🔭 I’m currently working on:
+### 🔭 &nbsp; I’m currently working on:
 ![][b-angular]
 ![][b-node]

-### ⚡ Technologies and Tools:
+### ⚡ &nbsp; Technologies and Tools:
 ![][b-typescript]
 ![][b-javascript]
 ![][b-swift]